wpengine/phpcompat/readme.md

 3. A plugin I created is listed as not compatible, what should I do?

     We maintain a [whitelist of plugins](https://github.com/wpengine/phpcompat/wiki/Results) that cause false positives.
-If your plugin shows up as incompatible but you think that is wrong, please open a [GitHub issue](https://github.com/wpengine/phpcompat/issues/new) on the project, or email wordpress@wpengine.com with info about your plugin and why you know it is compatible (you have automated tests, the failure is on backwards compatibility codepaths, etc).
+If your plugin shows up as incompatible but you think that is wrong, please open a [GitHub issue](https://github.com/wpengine/phpcompat/issues/new) on the project, or email wordpress@wpengine.com with info about your plugin and why you know it is compatible (you have automated tests, the failure is on backwards compatibility code paths, etc).

 4. Can I use this to test non-WordPress PHP Projects?